alexandriaproject-io/llm-inference/docs/rest-api-uml.md

 ### Workflow Description

 - **HTTP Request (POST /api/generate-one)**: The client initiates the workflow by sending a POST request to the `/api/generate-one` endpoint.
-The request payload must include a unique `id` for the session, the `prompt` for the LLM to process, and a `maxLength` parameter that defines the limit of the generated content's length.
+The request payload must include a unique `request_id` for the session, the `prompt` for the
+  LLM to process, and a `maxLength` parameter that defines the limit of the generated content's length.

 - **LLM Inference Service**: Upon receiving the POST request, our inference service begins the process of generating a